Connecting to the HPC Cluster

 Mac & Linux Access

-To connect to the gateway servers, simply open a terminal application and enter the following command:
+To connect to the gateway servers, after you've configured your ~/.ssh/config file, simply open a terminal application and follow these steps:

 Windows CMD

 Windows 11 users have several options.
-First, the CMD program should contain an ssh client, allowing you to log into Greene or Hudson the same way as with a Linux terminal.
+First, the CMD program should contain an ssh client, allowing you to log into the HPC systems the same way as with a Linux terminal.

 Windows WSL2